Managing for innovation

 - Implementation of an intensive skills development programme; leadership; change management; communities of practice; entrepreneurship; crisis intervention techniques, etc.;

-- Training in innovative areas with learner centered methodologies.
+- Training in innovative areas with learner-centred methodologies.
 Application of active training methods and formation of mixed groups (different professional groups).

 - Creation of knowledge, information and entertainment spaces within the prisons;